-Due to mining and logging the East-Khasi Hills region has lost more than a quarter of its forest cover, threatening the watershed and impacting the livelihood of the local tribal communities.
-The native subtropical forests have historically provided the food and forest products people depended on.
-This is no longer the case: forest loss has resulted in barren landscapes.
+Due to mining and logging in the East-Khasi Hills, more than a quarter of the region's forest cover has been lost.
+This is threatening the watershed and impacting the livelihood of the local tribal communities.
+The native subtropical forest has historically provided the food and forest products Khasi people depended on.
+Nowadays, this is no longer the case: forest loss has resulted in barren landscapes.
 By restoring the forests, we can restore the way of life of the Khasi Hills communities.

 Environment and poverty alleviation go hand-in-hand in this project.
 With every 10,000 new trees we restore 29 acres of forest, increase the income of 25 households, support 7 women micro enterprises, and create seasonal employment for 180 people during the planting season (May to August).
 Bringing back the forests restores water cycles and improves climate resilience.

-The Declaration on Forests confirmed in September 2014 that deforestation rates need to be cut in half and that 840 million acres of additional forests are needed if we wanted to halt climate change.
-That is equivalent of 38% of the size of the USA to be restored or 36 trees for each of us to plant now and Make Earth Cooler for all.
+The New York Declaration on Forests confirmed in September 2014 that deforestation rates need to be cut in half and that 840 million acres of additional forests are needed if we wanted to halt climate change.
+That is equivalent to every person on Earth planting 36 trees.